heliophysicsPy/summer-school-24/coordinates-and-time/README.md

 2. Transforming a unit vector from GSE to GSM and plotting over the course of a year.
 Discussion of interpretation.

-3. Conversion from helioprojective (100 arcsec in x, 100 arcsec in y) to heliographic (lat long) (stonyhurst or carrington)
+3. Conversion from helioprojective (100 arcsec in x, 100 arcsec in y) to heliographic (lat long) (Stonyhurst or Carrington)